 After strenuous exercise our body loses water and salts.
-Salts are necessary for transmitting nerve 5.2 (f) impulses and proper muscle function.
+Salts are necessary for transmitting nerve impulses and proper muscle function.
 A slight depletion of the salt concentration can cause problems.
 Energy drinks are generally consumed after training to replace the salt loss.